The Eufy Indoor Cam S350 ($60-80) is the best indoor security camera without a subscription in 2026 — dual-lens 4K + 2K pan/tilt design.

 Get the Eufy Indoor Cam S350 if you want the best indoor security camera without a subscription and are willing to spend $60-80 for dual-lens 4K tracking, on-device AI with a 4.1% false alarm rate, and a five-year total cost of $70 vs. $580 for Google Nest Cam with Nest Aware.
 This is the camera to buy if you are treating it as a permanent household appliance rather than a trial purchase.

-Get the Wyze Cam v4 if budget is the primary constraint or you want to evaluate indoor camera coverage before committing to a more comprehensive system.
+Check Price →Get the Wyze Cam v4 if budget is the primary constraint or you want to evaluate indoor camera coverage before committing to a full-featured system.
 At $33 with free person detection and 14 days of free cloud event history, it is the most cost-accessible entry point in the no-subscription indoor camera category.

 Sources & Methodology